2. Development and Review

 (v) The likely level of demand.

-4. Academic departments planning to introduce a new study scheme, or significantly modify an existing one, should allow for sufficient time for recruitment and advertising.
-Staff who are developing proposals must liaise with the relevant Faculty Pro Vice-Chancellor(s), Planning Office, Global Marketing and Student Recruitment and Information Services in the early stages of development.
+17. Academic departments planning to introduce a new study scheme, or significantly modify an existing one, should allow for sufficient time for recruitment and advertising.

-6. The executive approval pathway is for proposals which are considered as major changes or restructures, development in an area of new provision, and where there are resource or university-level implications which require sign off by PPC and the University Executive Group.
-The process is split into two stages:
+2.4 Executive Approval Pathway (SDF1)1.
+The ‘Executive’ approval pathway is for proposals which are considered as major changes or restructures, development in an area of new provision, and where there are resource or university-level implications which require sign off by the University Executive.

 (ii) Programme specification(s), including scheme/module learning outcomes mapped against assessment (SDF9)